ElioFernandez/Audio-Player-View/README.md

 # AudioPlayerPopup
-Audio Player Design in SwiftUI
+Audio Player Design in SwiftUI.

 SwiftUI makes it enjoyable to develop interactive features like this audio player.
 This popup audio player displays album artwork, the track title, playback controls, and a close button.
 It’s simple yet functional.